"Here sleeps a youthful hero,

 "Where Valor Proudly Sleeps"

 Places like Poplar Grove National Cemetery reflect the tragedy that befell the United States during the Civil War.
 Each simple headstone is a poignant reminder of the human cost of war.
-In 1933 responsibility of the cemetery was transferred from the War Department to the National Park Service (NPS).
+In 1933, the War Department transferred the responsibility for the cemetery to the National Park Service.
 Poplar Grove is one of fourteen National Cemeteries administered by the NPS.
-It is closed for burials but visitors are invited to walk the grounds, which are open daily.
+It is closed for burials, but visitors are invited to walk the grounds, which are open daily.